serebrov/serebrov.github.io-hugo/content/posts/2025-12-10-macbook-remote-access-from-ipad.md

 - jump desktop has several input modes: standard, locked screen, pen, trackpad, direct touch (I ended up mostly using the trackpad mode)
   - teamviewer has two modes: touch and mouse, the touch mode works well and feels more intuitive than any of the jump desktop modes
 - in both the mouse mode can be used to trigger hot corners and mac toolbar at the bottom
-- in both I cannot use three finger gestures fot mac remotely
+- in both I cannot use three finger gestures for mac remotely
   - I use three fingers swipe left / right to switch desktops and three fingers swipe up to show all desktops
     - instead, I have to use mouse mode and the "hot" top right hot corner that is configured to show all desktops (same as 3 finger swipe up)
   - maybe because these gestures conflict with ipad gestures?
 I did not find a solution for this one
-- audio passthrough works in both, both create a virtual audio devices that is activated during the screensharing
+- audio passthrough works in both, both create a virtual audio device that is activated during the screensharing
 - jump desktop has some annoying slight vertical scroll
   - maybe because of that, I also have to scroll remote screen with two fingers (one finger scrolls the local screen, two fingers - remote)
   - this is more natural in teamviewer where I can scroll remote screen with one finger